remo-rcm/remo2-doc/source/introduction.rst

 albedo schemes can be used similarly to calculate the snow albedo over frozen lakes.
 The forest fraction and snow depth (background albedo) won't influence the albedo over lakes.

+The different snow albedo approached can be set using the ``SNALB`` namelist variable.

 Glaciers